ReflexCreations/stamina-guide/README.md

 <!-- TOC --><a name="which-muscles-do-i-use"></a>
 ### Which muscles do I use?

 Over time, your muscles will adapt to these motions in terms of their growth.
 You'll get more efficient in the motion, gain better muscle memory, and learn the tiny optimisations.
 But one surprising part is the sheer level of co-ordination between your muscles to get good at this game.

-With based form, I've found the answer is you use.. basically everything.
-Your core, lower back, and deltoid muscles tend to be a big deal in terms of keeping you upright and stable.
-But the legs are powerhouses here, and just about everything is important.

-Although your ankle is appearing to pivot, it tends to be more of a whole leg motion.
-So your hip rotator tends to be a very strong way to build a good pivot.
-Hip adductors/abductors and hamstrings/quadriceps are also busy producing the outward push motion towards the up/left/right position for the toes, and pulling them back inwards to hit the down arrow.
-The ankle itself does have some small part in this, too, with just about everything in there being engaged in a lot of the micro-efficient motions, the tibialis anterior doing a lot of the lifting work for pulling your feet upward and downward for hitting multiple of the same panel in a row.
-The extensor digitorum/hallucis longus are also useful for this, allowing the toes themselves to generate a bit of extra lift for your left/right and up arrows respectively.

-You don't need to remember all that, but the important thing is to remember that your whole body is involved in this.
-Your muscles should be loose, and all looking to do part of the job in getting the push/pull, lift, and rotary motions comfortable.
+With based form, I've found that you use basically everything.

+For your balance, I find that you're constantly using a mixture of your upper arms, shoulders, core, upper and lower back.
+For the push and pull motion of your heels in based form, I tend to use basically everything in my thighs, and a lot of my hips.
+For the pivot motion in the ankle, it's never just the ankle, it's the hips, too.
+The muscles in your shins and even the toes are busy handling the lifting motion to hit multiple of the same panel in the row.
+A whole body motion relying on co-ordination is a complicated skill, and has a lot of layers of optimisation.
+As with most sports, you can't simply be told to do the thing, and then do the thing.
+You'll need to try, study your successes and failures, find your next approach, refine, and optimise.
+You don't have to remember all of the muscle groups, but what will help you a great deal is if throughout your set you ask "Could this motion be made easier with different positioning/support?"

 <!-- TOC --><a name="posture"></a>
 ### Posture